altmp/altv-docs/articles/customlauncher.md

 # Introduction

 > [!CAUTION]
-> Custom launchers that are required to connect to the server are only allowed if they are fully open source and the server is not listed on the masterlist.
+> Custom launchers must comply with our [ToS](https://altv.mp/terms-of-service.pdf).

 As an alternative to the custom launcher, it is possible to obtain a branded launcher.

 The branded launcher is available from the Patreon "Diamond" tier or higher and features several server-specific displays such as an RSS feed, launcher and UI background, logo, primary color, and server name.\
 In order for a user to activate this branding, a "Apply server skin" checkbox is shown when connecting to the server, which is enabled by default.

-This article explains what information is required and how to request it.
+To set up the custom launcher for your server visit our [server manager](https://my.alt-mp.com).

 # Samples